-Private sector IR35 delay – what you need to know
+Private sector IR35 in 2021 – what you need to know

-On Tuesday 17 March the government announced that the planned changes to the way IR35 works in the private sector – changes which IPSE vigorously opposed – would be delayed for one year.
-The legislation was due to take effect from 6 April 2020; it will now take effect from April 2021.
+In March this year, the government announced that the planned changes to the way IR35 works in the private sector – changes which IPSE vigorously opposed – would be delayed for one year.
+The legislation had been due to take effect from 6 April 2020; it will now take effect from April 2021.
 The last-minute delay is a response to the Covid-19 outbreak.

 Does the pre-existing IR35 legislation still apply?

 Yes.
 Until next April, contractors working in the private sector will still have to consider the IR35 status of their engagements, just as they have done since April 2000.

 HMRC will continue to enforce the legislation.
 If you decide your engagement is ‘outside’ IR35 and HMRC decide to take a look and believe IR35 does apply, it will be you that will be held liable for tax.
 So make sure you have tax investigation insurance (if you are an IPSE member you already have it as part of your membership).

 What happens if your client has already issued a Status Determination Statement (SDS)?